 Thankfully, this is not something that will take a lot of time to fix.

 You will just need to take a look at the electrical connector for corrosion, and then continue to clean the ground connection.
 If this is the problem you are looking at, you should look for any signs of problems that were caused by melted plastic or something similar.
 If this is what happened, buy a new one.
+Style, size, and compatibility should be taken into account when buying for car lights.
+Look for lights that suit your preferences in terms of style and colour, and then check to see if they are offered in a size that fits your car.
 If not, just clean the wires with a brush.

 2. Warning Signs